PaulChern/LINVARIANT/README.md

 # LINVARIANT
 **L** is to memorize famous physicist Lev Davidovich Landau (22 January 1908 – 1 April 1968). <br />
-Some of the objects we construct with the help of coordinate systems turn out to be independent of coordinates.
+**INVARIANT** are such objects though we construct with the help of coordinate systems turn out to be independent of coordinates.
-Such objects are called **INVARIANT**.
 ### Universal model builder (Lattice, Electron, Spin):
 - Displacement and magnetic modes analysis
 - INVARIANT generator (couplings among distortion, strain and magnetic)